seanjams/placeFinder/README.md

-# Zenefits Coding Challenge
+# PlaceFinder

-Thank you for inviting me to complete this coding challenge!
-I decided to implement my solution in two ways.
-The first way is with Vanilla Javascript, providing event listeners and manipulating the DOM directly.
-The second way uses React to render all components and handle events.
+PlaceFinder uses Google Maps API and Google Places API to produce a simple search form, with a list of results and marked locations on the map.
+This repository contains two versions of the app.
+The first version is done with Vanilla Javascript, providing event listeners and manipulating the DOM directly.
+The second version uses React to render all components and handle events.
+While the implementation of each is quite different, the result is identical!

 ### Technologies Used
 - Javascript (ES6)